jackievaleri/fragments_design_ML/README.md

 * 06 - round1 pilot screen clean
 * 11 - round6
 * 12 - NG round1
+* 14 - hit rate summary figure with fragments inset (and change the sa rd2-6 when done with appropriate paths)
 * 15 - crem code polished
 * 16 - crem and vae downselect
-* 17 - fragments compared to rationales
+* 17 - fragments compared to rationales (and then change results path in #17 with all successful mols)

 # CURRENTLY RUNNING
 * 07 - round2 (need to run to verify)
-*

 # IN PROGRESS
 * 08 - round3 (need to run to verify)
 * 09 - round4 (need to run to verify)
 * 10 - round5 (need to run to verify)

-# TODO
-* 13 - hit rate summary figure with fragments inset (and then change results path in #17 with all successful mols)